 It’s as though you haven’t spent the better part of the last decade of your life teaching them how to be humans in the world.
 Why do you even bother?

 You take a few deep, cleansing breaths to prevent yourself from bursting into rage tears, and you just… give up.
 You dive in with your kid and help them clean their room.
 And it does get clean, but only because you helped and, quite frankly, did 90% of the work.
 Again.

-My oldest was around 9 when this scenario finally broke me.
-By that point, he’d had a solid 6-7 years of assisted room cleaning under his belt, and I was sick and tired of always getting stuck cleaning up the mess that he’d made all by his damn self.
+My oldest was around nine when this scenario finally broke me.
+By that point, he’d had a solid six or seven years of assisted room cleaning under his belt, and I was sick and tired of always getting stuck cleaning up the mess that he’d made all by his damn self.
 So, one day during one of these half-assed cleaning attempts, in a fit of rage flash of brilliance, I swept all his toys out from under his bed, from under his desk and dresser, and away from the walls, and piled the entire damnable lot of it in the middle of his room.

 It was like one of those movie scenes where a character throws a temper tantrum and uses their whole arm to sweep every single thing off of a desk and onto the floor.
 I told my son there would be no screen time until everything in that pile was in its proper place.
 And I turned on my heel and left.

 I had not the slightest hope he would actually do it.
 He hadn’t been able to manage independent cleaning up to that point, so a ginormous toy-mountain in the center of his room certainly wasn’t going to be manageable.
 And it really was just a furious outburst on my part.
 I just wanted my son to see all the things he’d willfully ignored, to know I’d seen them.
 I wanted him to know he wasn’t fooling me by bulldozing all his shit under his bed.